Open Wednesday, Thursday, Friday 10 a.m. to 4 p.m. or by appointment

 The Howe House is even available for parties, receptions and showers.
 Rental of PCHS Form

 The Country Lawyers Office, Phelps NY:

 In 2005, PCHS acquired the “Country Lawyer’s Office”, a one-story red brick building with four white pillars.
 Built around 1835, this site became well-known after a best selling novel; The Country Lawyer (written in 1939 by Bellamy Partridge.)
 For almost 40 years, Bellamy’s father, Samuel S. Partridge, practiced law in this building.
 Currently this building is open on a limited schedule.
-We have recently refurbished this building for public visitation ans use for visitors and the community.
-Phelps native, Mary Hicks Preston, purchased both buildings for the Phelps Community Historical Society.
+We have recently refurbished this building for public visitation and use by visitors and the community.
+Phelps native Mary Hicks Preston purchased both buildings for the Phelps Community Historical Society.
 Click here for more on the Country Lawyer’s office

 Midlakes One Room Schoolhouse

 Take a trip back to school, and back in time in the One Room School House.
 Here you will learn the story of this school and how and what the children of the past learned.
 Located at the Midlakes Campus, on Rt.
 488 Clifton Springs, NY, the school house is open the second Sunday of the month from 11:00 a.m. to 2:00 p.m.